 A natural nipple butter, coconut oil or a few drops of breast milk will work well as lubrication.

-Benefits of nipple stimulation for induction of labour
+Benefits of nipple stimulation for induction of labor

-There are many benefits of nipple stimulation for induction of labour.
+There are many benefits of nipple stimulation for induction of labor.

 Nipple stimulation may:

-* Reduce the frequency of elective labour induction
+* Reduce the frequency of elective labor induction

-* Reduce the rate of relevant complications as a result of labour inductions
+* Reduce the rate of relevant complications as a result of labor inductions

 * Support normal vaginal birth